Bring Your Own Device

 We know that not all parents can or want to send their child/ teen to school with a device.
 That’s why teachers continue to plan assuming that not every student will bring a personally owned device to school.
 Technology will not be used every day for every lesson.
 There is a right time and place.

-If you would like to bring your own device - we certainly welcome that as well.
 A device brought for learning should meet the following requirements:

 - Internet ready (preferably with the Chrome browser)